 At any given obliquity, the direction of the earth’s rotational axis can “wobble” around the vertical in its own cycles (called precession) even while maintaining a more or less constant angle between the rotational axis and the vertical.
 This is caused by gravitational influences on the earth from the sun and moon.
 It takes roughly just under 26,000 years for the earth to complete an entire cycle of precession.
 Estimates differ from different sources, in part due to the fact that the rate of precession is not constant.
 This is also the reason earth’s axis points either towards Polaris or Vega as the “North Star” roughly every 13,000 years.

-Keep in mind that the magnitude of these seasonal effects also depends on how eccentric our orbit is around the sun, and neither obliquity nor precession affects the total amount of energy coming in from the sun.
-Their immediate warming or cooling effects are only regional, but regional warming can lead to global warming by altering ocean circulation patterns, redistributing heat throughout the oceans, and consequently causing the oceans to release stored CO2, by decreasing its solubility, which can drive additional warming via the greenhouse effect.
+Moreover, neither axial tilt nor precession are known to affect the total amount of electromagnetic radiation energy coming in from the sun.
+Their immediate warming or cooling effects are only regional.
+BUT, regional warming can sometimes lead to global warming by altering ocean circulation patterns, redistributing heat throughout the oceans, and consequently causing the oceans to release stored CO2, by decreasing its solubility, which can drive additional warming via the greenhouse effect.

 In part II, we’ll look at three other orbital cycles: orbital eccentricity, apsidal precession and orbital inclination.
 After that, we’ll look at their combined effects on climate in part III, and then discuss the limitations of our current knowledge by examining some unsolved problems regarding the relationship between these cycles and Earth’s glaciation cycles.